 - Doing 5-10 minutes of yoga or peaceful meditation

-- Make a cup of herbal tea (they are naturally decaffeinated.)
+- Sipping a cup of herbal tea (herbal teams like chamomile and peppermint are naturally decaffeinated)

-For those unfamiliar, Postpartum Doulas and After Birth Care Specialists, are specially trained to help moms in the first weeks, or months after giving birth.
-They work with you, in your home, to help you feel comfortable adapting to all things motherhood.
-(They’re also covered by state health care and independent insurance coverages.)
+Postpartum Doulas and After-Birth Care Specialists are specially trained to help moms in the first weeks or months after giving birth.
+They work with you — often in your home — to help you feel comfortable adapting to all things parenthood.
+(They’re also covered by state health care and independent insurance coverages in many cases.)

-Although this uncharted territory can be frightening, don’t forget about the resources available to help you.
+Although this uncharted territory of parenthood can be frightening, don’t forget about the resources available to help you.
 If you’ve got a question, ask it.
-If you’re unsure of something, or something feels off, trust your gut and find help.
+If you’re unsure of something or something feels off, trust your gut and find help.
 There’s nothing like peace of mind when it comes to a good night’s sleep.

 Try Out a Bedside Co-Sleeper (Your Sleep Cycles Will Thank You)

 This might just be the quickest and easiest to new parent sleep deprivation on this list: switching to using a bedside co-sleeper can make all the difference in terms of a good night’s sleep by taking all the “getting up to breastfeed or care for your little one” sleep disrupting out of your nightly regimen.

 Co-sleeping has long been the generations-loved and around-the-world-respected sleep solution for helping both parents and baby sleep better — and longer — at night.
 When done safely (like with the help of a safety-certified bedside co-sleeper), co-sleeping promotes physiological syncing between parent and baby (which sets breathing, heartbeat, etc. into a balanced and calming pattern that affects the peacefulness of both), and leads to increased time in REM sleep and rest in longer intervals.